 Spurwink’s ability to provide behavioral health and education services for children, adults, and families in Maine is made possible through the generous support from our community.
-This year, we are especially grateful for the tremendous support we’ve received from foundations and corporations from September-October including:
+This year, we are especially grateful for the tremendous support we’ve received from foundations and corporations from September-November including:

 Unum ($30,000) and the Hudson Foundation ($25,000) provided funds for culturally appropriate behavioral health services for immigrant and refugee youth and their families through school groups and trauma-informed therapy in our ShifaME program.
 Funds will provide basic needs and access to critical mental health services for children and their families affected by the COVID-19 pandemic.